Transition of ocean carbon data management from CDIAC-Oceans to NOAA/NCEI

 We are working with NOAA's Pacific Marine Environmental Laboratory (PMEL) to develop a user-friendly metadata entry interface to allow

 data providers to input their metadata and upload their data files.
-The new system is scheduled to be functional during FY2018.
+The new system is scheduled to be functional by the end of FY2018.

 Until then, a submission interface leveraging Excel spreadsheets for metadata input will be used.